theatlantic/django-south/docs/autodetector.rst

 Field changes
 ^^^^^^^^^^^^^

-South will detect if you change a field, and can generally apply the changes, with a few exceptions:
+South will detect if you change a field, and should correctly change the field type, with one exception:

- - If you change the field to a ``ForeignKey``, or change the target model of a ``ForeignKey``, South won't create a new constraint on your database reflecting the change.
-This will be fixed in a future release; the interim effect is just that there's less error checking on your database.
+ - If you alter to a field with a CHECK constraint (e.g. ``PositiveIntegerField``) the constraint won't be added to the column (it is removed if you alter away, however).
+This will be fixed in a future release.

 ManyToMany addition and removal